 Make your volunteers responsible for specific tasks.
 They should be working on something relevant at any given time during their shifts.

-Get teams to submit what they’ve been working on to Devpost, HackerLeague or Challenge Post.
+- Get teams to submit what they’ve been working on to Devpost(or whatever you are using for project submissions).
 It’s important that every team member is registered on the platform and added to the hackathon project.

 - MLH Tip: Announce a deadline that is an hour before your real deadline

 - Have an organizer ask each team if they submitted their idea.

 - If you have science-fair style judging, have hackers go eat lunch in a separate room while you reconfigure the hacking area for demos